eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 If wallet [configuration](#configuration-options) supports or requires, and if the credential issuer advertises DPoP with algorithms supported by wallet's DPoP Signer, then library will transparently request for a DPoP `access_token` instead of the default Bearer token.

+Additionally, if the PAR endpoint is used and wallet [configuration](#configuration-options) has enabled Authorization Code DPoP binding, Authorization Code DPoP binding will be performed at the PAR endpoint using the `DPoP` header.

-Furthermore, all further interactions will use the correct token type (Bearer or DPoP)
+All further interactions will use the correct token type (Bearer or DPoP)

 Library supports both
 [Authorization Server-Provided Nonce](https://datatracker.ietf.org/doc/html/rfc9449#name-authorization-server-provid) and